Protective Security Summit

 Effective protective security requires alignment between policy intent, organisational performance and measurable accountability.
 This keynote will explore how government agencies can strengthen assurance mechanisms, build workforce capability and ensure that protective security frameworks deliver real outcomes.

-• Jim Henry (Director, Protective Security People and Culture, Department of Customer Service (DCS))
+• Jim Henry (Director Protective Security, NSW Department of Customer Service)

 WORKSHOP